scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 result_pytree = pt.tree_unflatten(treedef, new_leafs)
 ```

 Here, we use [`optree`](https://github.com/metaopt/optree/tree/main/optree) - a standalone PyTree library - that enables all these manipulations.
-It focusses on performance, feature richness, minimal dependencies, and got adopted by PyTorch, Keras, and TensorFlow as a core dependency.
+It focusses on performance, feature richness, minimal dependencies, and got adopted by [PyTorch](https://pytorch.org), [Keras](https://keras.io), and [TensorFlow](https://github.com/tensorflow/tensorflow) (through Keras) as a core dependency.

 ### PyTree Origins

-Originally, the concept of PyTrees was developed by the [JAX](https://docs.jax.dev/en/latest/) project to make nested collections of JAX arrays work transparently at the "JIT-boundary" (the JAX JIT toolchain does not know about python containers, only about JAX Arrays).
+Originally, the concept of PyTrees was developed by the [JAX](https://docs.jax.dev/en/latest/) project to make nested collections of JAX arrays work transparently at the "JIT-boundary" (the JAX JIT toolchain does not know about Python containers, only about JAX Arrays).
 However, PyTrees were quickly adopted by AI researchers for broader use-cases: semantically grouping layers of weights and biases in e.g. a list of named tuples (or dictionaries) is a common pattern in the JAX-AI-world, see the following (pseudo) Python snippet:

 ```python